You are here

 Explorer-In-Chief: Marvel at DC with These Presidential Experiences

-With the election and inauguration approaching, here's how you can get presidential in the District.
+Here's how you can get presidential in the District.

 As you know, the President of the United States lives in Washington, DC.
 Now that the obvious has been stated, you should also know that the nation’s capital has many ways to engage with presidential history.
 Of course, you can always tour the White House, but we’ve detailed other attractions to visit that do not require reaching out to your Member of Congress.
 Enjoy!